Xferno2/Hearts-Of-Iron-IV-Launcher/README.md

 ## How to use the launcher

-Simply compile the project and copy from debug the exe and new newtonsoft.json dll.
-Open once Hearts of Iron IV from steam to update the mods list.
+Simply compile the project and copy from debug the exe and new newtonsoft.json dll to the HOI4 directory.
+Open once HOI4 from steam to update the mods list.
 You can now open the `HOIIV Launcher.exe` and start the game.